jaredwray/keyv/README.md

 1) Ensure that your Docker service is running.
 2) From the root directory of your project, run the `yarn` command in the command prompt to install yarn.
-3) Run the `yarn bootstrap` command to  install any necessary dependencies.
-4) Run `yarn test:services:start` to start up this project's Docker container.
+3) Run `yarn test:services:start` to start up this project's Docker container.
 The container will launch all services within your workspace.

 ## Available Commands

 Once the project is running, you can execute a variety of commands.
 The root workspace and each subpackage contain a `package.json` file with a  `scripts` field listing all the commands that can be executed from that directory.
-This project also supports native `yarn`, `lerna`, and `docker` commands.
+This project also supports native `yarn` and `docker` commands.

 Here, we'll cover the primary commands that can be executed from the root directory.
 Unless otherwise noted, these commands can also be executed from a subpackage.
 If executed from a subpackage, they will only affect that subpackage, rather than the entire workspace.

 ### `yarn`

 The `yarn` command installs yarn in the workspace.

-### `yarn bootstrap`

-The `yarn bootstrap` command installs all dependencies in the workspace.

 ### `yarn test:services:start`